Unique-Divine/Banknote-Forgery-Classification/README.md

 ## Next Step / To-Do:
 * The decision tree is done, but I'd like to try to implement a random forest using the decision tree class.
-* Afterward, I'll turn this entire repo into a tutorial, so people won't have to struggle as much as I did to understand some of the concepts and terminology involved in writing a random forest algorithm.
+* Afterward, I'll turn this entire repo into a tutorial, so people won't have to struggle as much as I did to understand some of these concepts.